sdziallas/comp55/docs/labs/13-Refact.md

 however,
-this is one simple example of the type of scenario where that would happen, and what we are doing is what the book said, which is trying to separate out only what is different between the two cases.
+this is one simple example of the type of scenario where that would happen, and what we are doing is what the book said, which is trying to separate only what is different between the two cases.
 **The point is for you to think about all the scenarios where code in different if sections is the same, and then to figure out what does not have to be repeated over and over again.